bilke/Craft-Docs/source/plugins/db/records.rst

 - Represent rows in the database
 - Find, alter, and delete rows

+.. container:: tip

    **Note:** Records’ ability to modify the database means that they should never be used to transport data throughout the system.
 Their instances should be contained to :doc:`services </plugins/advanced/services>` only, so that services remain the one and only place where system state changes ever occur.

-When a plugin is installed, Blocks will look for any records provided by the plugin, and automatically create the database tables for them.
+When a plugin is installed, Craft will look for any records provided by the plugin, and automatically create the database tables for them.

 To create a record, first create a new records/ subfolder within your plugin’s folder.
 Then create a new file in that folder, named with this format::